Skip to main content

 Logical dimensions that are degenerate dimensions are represented with a gray header on the Canvas.

-Suppose that a model has two fact datasets: factinternetsales_1 and factinternetsales_2.
+Suppose you have a model with two fact datasets: factinternetsales_1 and factinternetsales_2.
 You want to be able to view the data for both fact datasets by a shared set of dimensions: a Date dimension, a Product dimension, and a Currency_Key dimension.
 The data for the first two dimensions are in separate datasets.
 The data for the Currency_Key dimension are in the currencykey column of each fact dataset.
 Currency_Key is therefore a degenerate dimension.
-To use it with both fact datasets, you'll need to make it a common degenerate dimension.
+To use it with both fact datasets, you'll need to make it a shared degenerate dimension.

 The two fact datasets have the same columns.
 The main difference is that they have different values for the currencykey column.